sumanjs/suman/examples/90-roadmap.md

-The following features are currently in the works:
+The following features are currently in the works, mostly planned for a 2.0.0 version of Suman:

-1. Hooking in bash scripts

-    * Suman will look for a bash script which has the same name as your .js test in the same directory.
-It will launch the bash script instead of the .js file itself.
-Your bash script can setup the desired environment and then is responsible for launching the .js file.
-    The user will probably have to use a flag to indicate that they want to use bash scripts as hooks, and may need to put them in a directory called sh.

-2. Support observables.
+1. Provide a web interface to see test results over time.
+That means we will store test results in SQLite, and use Suman Server to deliver test results to the browser.
+This feature was started but not completed yet.
+Ideally, only one instance of Suman Server will run on any machine.
+Suman Server will be responsible for both file watching as well as delivering the web page locally.

+2. Support other languages besides JS.
+The 1.x version of Suman will use Node.js standard IPC to communicate with child processes.
+This very much limits Suman to only using JavaScript, for running tests.
+Even though there will never be first-class support for this, we'd like to allow users to write tests in Golang, Python, Java, etc, and also the browser.
+Users can use the Suman runner to run tests in any language, as long as the other processes can communicate effectively with the Suman API, most likely using Websockets.

+In order to communicate with processes running in another language, we will most likely have to use Websockets for IPC, not the UNIX socketpair approach that Node.js uses out of the box.
+In order to support running tests in other languages, Suman will have to rely heavily on the community to develop test runners that adhere to the Suman runner API.
+Basically, the test file in Python, Golang, Java, etc, can be in any format, but they will need to implement Websockets and communicate with the Suman test runner.

-    * As this area of Node and JS congeals, Suman will make observables a first-class citizen alongside promises and callbacks.
+3. Support observables.
+As this area of Node and JS congeals, Suman will make observables a first-class citizen alongside promises and callbacks and standard event-emitters.

-3. Suman runner can handle pre-defined groups of tests, using suman.groups.js
+4. Improve grouping of tests, so that test groups can easily run on multiple machines.

-    * suman.groups.js will allow the user to define groups of tests that are to run together; this will basically override any behavior given by suman.order.js.
+Right now, Suman is *not* designed to run different Suman groups on different machines (for speed).
+Suman groups will basically override any behavior given by suman.order.js.

-4. Optimize suman.order.js => Optimize the order in which tests run, according to suman.order.js; also, allow for randomization of test order.
+5. Optimize suman.order.js => Optimize the order in which tests run, according to suman.order.js; also, allow for better randomization of test order.

-5. Allow for the user to make hooks (before/afterEach, etc) run completely in parallel as well.

-6. Instead of tailing logs, use a web app hosted on localhost to view test output

-7. Provide JIRA, Jenkins integration, etc etc.